 Grassroots land trust organization on Maui (with focuses on agriculture, ocean conservation, and wind energy); Environmental service assisting to remove invasive species on Kauai.

 A Certificate of Community Service indicating the total number of hours worked and a Presidential Volunteer Service Award will be issued upon successful completion of the program.

 On both Maui and Kauai we sleep in tents near the beach.
 Showers are available; however, we shower every three to four days to conserve resources and support sustainability.
-Bathrooms are a mix of flush toilets and latrines.
+Following time in the ocean, participants will be swimming and rinsing off daily.
+Bathrooms a mix of flush toilets and latrines.

 Kahului, HI (OGG)

 Additional inter-island group flight is required and is not included in tuition.
 Please contact our office for fare information.

 Join in on the fun!
 Check out #AlohaRLT for a behind-the-scenes look at photos from past participants and leaders.

 In ancient Hawaii, the konohiki, or caretakers, looked after the ahupua’a, the land stretching from the mountains to the sea.
 We travel to Maui and Kauai to understand the konohiki way of life.
 We experience Kanaka Maoli ancient traditions while helping to preserve the land and the waters of this paradise.